-Effect: Two or more summoned creatures, no two of which can be more than 30 ft. apart than 50 it. apart
+Effect: Two or more summoned creatures, no two of which can be more than 30 ft. apart

-Duration: 10 min./level (D) Saving Throw: None
+Duration: 10 min./level (D) Saving Throw: None Spell Resistance: No

 This spell summons a pride of celestial lions from the Wilderness of the Beastlands.